-The three “R’s” of our Waldorf kindergarten classroom are rhythm, reverence and repetition.
+The City School Kindergarten is inspired by Waldorf Early Childhood Curriculum.
+The three “R’s” of our Kindergarten classroom are rhythm, reverence and repetition.

 Rhythm occurs in the daily, weekly and seasonal flow of activities in the classroom and brings stability, dependability and security to the children.